isomerpages/moe-dunmansec/_sec-1-registration/First Day Of School.md

 variant: tiptap
 ---
 <h4>First Day of School</h4>
-<p>Secondary One First Day of School &amp; Orientation Experience (2 – 10
+<p>Secondary One First Day of School &amp; ONE Dunman Experience (2 – 10
 January 2025)</p>
 <p>The orientation experience, organised by the student leaders under the
 guidance of their teachers, promises to be both meaningful and exciting.
 A series of activities, including team-building games, have been planned to help prepare your child/ward to settle into the Dunman family.
-In addition, please refer to <strong><em>Annex A </em></strong>for the detailed breakdown of activities during our Secondary 1 Orientation Experience from 2 January to 10 January 2025.</p>
+In addition, please refer to <strong><em>Annex A </em></strong>for the detailed breakdown of activities during the ONE Dunman Experience from 2 to 10 January 2025.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Sec 1 Registration/2025reportingdet.png">
 </div>
-<p>Please click <a href="/files/Sec 1 Registration/Annex_A___Sec_1_Program_for_Week_0_and_1_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a> for
+<p>Please click <a href="/files/Sec 1 Registration/Annex_A___Sec_1_Programme_for_Week_0_and_1_2025.pdf" rel="noopener nofollow" target="_blank">here</a> for
 Annex A.</p>
 <h4>General School Rules</h4>
 <p>Students are required to put on the full school uniform with the school
 tie every Monday.
-They may wear the school’s formal Polo T-Shirt, with school pants/skirts on other days if they wish to do so.
+They may wear the school’s Polo T-Shirt, with school pants/ skirts on other days if they wish to do so.
 Please note that as the prescribed school uniform is an important part of school identity, modifications to the uniform are not allowed.
 Students are also required to wear their name tag (students will collect from the bookshop at a later date) and white school shoes at all times.</p>